 Deterministic simulation is a commonly used approach in trajectory calibrations \cite{treiber2013microscopic}.
-Typically, given the leading vehicle's trajectory and the initial motion state of the following vehicle, we can use the calibrated IDM model to conduct simulations and obtain predicted motion states.
-Then, one can compare the predicted motion states with the observations to further help with either calibration or evaluation.
-In the previous literature, most motion states updating methods are based on Eq.~\eqref{simulation_update}, which is deterministic.
-Such deterministic simulations limit the simulator's ability of reproducing anthropomorphic driving behaviors.
-Furthermore, as we elaborated in Section~\ref{unbiased_model}, only biased models would be obtained without considering serial correlation and the deterministic simulations are no exception.
+Typically, given the leading vehicle's trajectory and the initial motion state of the following vehicle, we can use the calibrated IDM model to conduct simulations and obtain predicted motion states; then compare the predicted motion states with the observations to further help with either calibration or evaluation.
+In the previous literature, most motion state updating methods are based on Eq.~\eqref{simulation_update}, which is deterministic.
+However, such deterministic simulations limit the simulator's ability to reproduce human-like driving behaviors.
+Furthermore, as we clarified in Section~\ref{unbiased_model}, only biased models would be obtained without considering serial correlation, and the deterministic simulations are no exception.

-Given that the intrinsic nature of our Bayesian model is probabilistic distribution, taking benefit from it, we propose a stochastic simulation method.
-The key idea is to sample an action $a_d^{(t)}$ from Eq.~\eqref{reformulated_iid_a} for the B-IDM or Eq.~\eqref{a_with_gp} for the MA-IDM instead of using a deterministic $a_{\mathrm{IDM}\,d}^{(t)}$.
-The stochasticity of such simulation is determined by the noise level $\sigma_\epsilon$, calibrated from the data as discussed in Section~\ref{results_GP_analysis}.
-According to the parameter identification results in Table~\ref{posterior_expectations_table}, we control the noise level in simulations by fixing $\sigma_\epsilon=0.3\,\mathrm{m/s^2}$ for the B-IDM and $\sigma_\epsilon=0.1\,\mathrm{m/s^2}$ for the MA-IDM.
+Benefiting from the Bayesian method, we can obtain posterior motion states in stochastic simulations rather than the deterministic simulations in the literature.
+In the following, we illustrate the proposed stochastic simulation methods with both short-term and long-term simulations.
+The short-term simulation directly reflects how well the model is calibrated using the data, thus reflecting the regression performance.
+The long-term simulation focuses more on how well it captures human driving behaviors and traffic dynamics, thus verifying the ability of the well-calibrated car-following models.
+Then, the quantitative analysis is demonstrated for comparison.